DirecTV-Team1A-NextGen-Rec/directv_tvrec/README.md

 ## Project Overview

-The **Next Gen TV Show Recommendations Project** involves analyzing a dataset of **150,000 items** to predict how popular TV shows will be using **BERT** for sentiment analysis, topic modeling, and **Random Forest** for making predictions.
-Our primary aim is to assist producers in selecting shows that are likely to attract large audiences by analyzing different features such as show descriptions, genre, language, and other metadata.
+The **Next Gen TV Show Recommendations Project** involves analyzing a dataset of **150,000 TV shows** to predict how popular TV shows will be.
+We used **BERT** for sentiment analysis, topic modeling, and **Linear Regression**, **Random Forest**, **Gradient Boosting**, and **XGBoost** for making predictions based on various show features.

-We have implemented multiple methodologies to preprocess the data, create machine learning models, and evaluate them.
-These steps include exploratory data analysis, data cleaning, feature engineering, model evaluation, and results visualization.
+We implemented multiple techniques to preprocess the data, train models, and evaluate them.
+The project spans across several notebooks, each addressing a different aspect of the data pipeline and model development.

 ---